EvanC8/Mad-Map/README.md

 <b>Total Estimated Cost</b>

-For any given route, g(n) is the sum of the lengths of all the roads (edges) leading up to its current endpoint. h(n) is the euclidean distance from the current endpoint to the desired endpoint.
+For any given route, g(n) is the sum of the lengths of all the roads (edges) leading up to its current endpoint. h(n) is the estimated euclidean distance measured from the current endpoint to the desired endpoint.
 The latitude and longitudes of the nodes are what is used for this calculation.
 The distance is also convered to meters to ensure h(n) has consistent units with g(n).
 Summed together, these two costs calculate the total estimated cost for each route that the algorithm builds, which is at the core of the algorithms efficiency.

 ### Visualization
 Once a route is found, it is plotted over a map of UW-Madison's campus using the library [NetworkX](https://networkx.org/).